TwoRingSoft/Vrsnr/Readme.md

 Let's say you write software.
 Maybe you've dabbled with package managers.
 Such helpful little building blocks.
 They all come with versions.
 Lots of them, in all different schemes, systems, shapes, sizes.
 They're changing all the time, and no-one knows [why](http://sentimentalversioning.org).

 Semantic versioning is here to help.
-It helps producers and consumers of software, and end users too, by allowing everyone involved to communicate about how changes in the software might, in order of increasing precedence:
+It helps producers and consumers of software, and end users too, by allowing everyone involved to communicate about each how each release changes the product.
+For more on semantic versioning, see [semver.org](http://semver.org).

-- fix broken behavior
-- add new capabilities
-- modify or remove existing capabilities.

-It helps us know that by upgrading LibraryX from 1.3.7 to 2.0.0, we may need to do work in our codebase to [adapt](http://xkcd.com/1172/) to the new API.
-Upgrading FrameworkY from 12.37.0 to 12.37.1 shouldn't need any change at all really, and by the way I'm glad they patched that vulnerability.
-Can't wait for that new flatmap flavor in 12.38.0.
-Word!

 ---